brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

 :guilabel:`System > Configuration` module.

 .. note::
-   The :guilabel:`System > Configuration` module is available when the lowlevel system extension is installed.
+   The :guilabel:`System > Configuration` module is available when the :doc:`lowlevel system extension <ext_lowlevel:Index>` is installed.

 To open the Configuration module, navigate to the :guilabel:`System > Configuration` module.
 In the upper menu bar, select